 Complete set of Financial Statements and Management Discussion & Analysis

-A complete set of the fourth quarter ended December 31, 2016 Financial Statements and Management’s Discussion & Analysis are available on Carmanah's corporate website.
+A complete set of the second quarter ended June 30, 2017 Financial Statements and Management’s Discussion & Analysis are available on Carmanah's corporate website.
 To view these documents, visit: https://carmanah.com/company/financial-reports.
 Both documents are also filed on SEDAR (www.sedar.com).
 The financial information included in this release is qualified in its entirety and should be read together with the audited consolidated financial statements for the year ended December 31, 2016, including the notes thereto.

 EBITDA and Adjusted EBITDA